gromnitsky/epub-hyphen/README.md

 	epub-hyphen -l lang [-d] [-i tag1,tag2,...] [-o output] [input]

 Input: xhtml file or epub.
-Input is never modified.
+The input is never modified.

-For epub, the util unzips it to a tmp dir & processes every (x)html file in the dir, then zips the dir again.
+For a epub, the util unzips it to a tmp dir & processes every (x)html file in the dir, then zips the dir again.

 There is no default language.
-You must specify `-l` opt for stdin.
-For epub files, the util tries to guess the lang & aborts if it can't & you haven't provided `-l` opt.
+You must specify `-l` opt for the stdin.
+For epub files, the util tries to guess the lang & aborts if (a) it can't & (b) you haven't provided `-l` opt.

-If xhtml files (standalones or inside of an epub file) contain `lang` attribute, you may use `-d` opt for a language detection.
+If xhtml files (standalones or inside of an epub file) contain `lang` attribute, you may use `-d` opt for the language detection.
 The util aborts immidiately if the detection fails or if it doesn't have a proper pattern for the detected lang.

 ## Supported Languages